manavortex/FurnitureCatalogue/data/Readme.md

 ### Items
 1. Create a new lua file in the `data\` folder and give it a name that makes sense (after the AddOn).
 Please don't use spaces!
-2. Open FurnitureCatalogue.txt and add an entry somewhere above `data\$(APIVersion).lua` so that it is loaded.
+2. Open FurnitureCatalogue.txt and add an entry above `data\$(APIVersion).lua`, but after the other data files.
+This will tell the game to load it.

 This file will hold the item database.